-The new finally broke through with the hole poked into the pseudoDarwinian paradigm by chaos and complexity theory-to which I'll return in Book III.
-Very much aligned to the revolutionaries, a series of reports and books broke through to capture the attention of the media; then soon, considering the complexity of the subject, the interest of a surprisingly wide range of readers.
+As we've seen, the new finally broke through with the hole poked into the pseudoDarwinian paradigm by chaos and complexity theory-to which I'll return in Book III.

-Of the break through books, publication in 1995 of biophysicist Stuart Kauffman's At Home in the Universe was particularly attuned to the call for change.
-A year earlier, similarly keying to the challenge posed by Monod and the frightful idea of being left "alone in the universe," Princeton physicist John Wheeler came out with a book with the same title.

-Wheeler's book was about the older work that comes to life in retroflection-the world of the great physicists of an early time with whom he had worked as himself considered a major contributor among them.
-But with what by now was a long tradition of the yearning and work of others behind him, out of Kauffman's book burst a veritable rhapsody of discoveries, terms and claims for the very old becoming vividly new.
+Of the breakthrough books, publication in 1995 of biophysicist Stuart Kauffman's At Home in the Universe was particularly attuned to the call for change.
+With what by now was morphing from chaos into complexity theory, out of Kauffman's book burst a veritable rhapsody of discoveries, terms, and claims for the very old becoming vividly new.

-One of the most compelling insights for the new I'd found first clearly articulated in the lost Darwin.
-Thereafter, William James and Kropotkin had, in excitement, immediately grasped and resonated to it.
-It was what was uncovered and named by Ilya Prigogine, Francisco Varela, and Vilmos Csanyi, and advanced by Ralph Abraham and Karl Pribram among those I knew and worked with in our General Evolution Research Group.
-It was among systems scientists ecstatically and perhaps best described in 1980 by Eric Jantsch in The Self-Organizing Universe, then in 1988 touched on by Fritjof Capra in Uncommon Wisdom.
+It was a new face to what was uncovered and named by Ilya Prigogine, Francisco Varela, and Vilmos Csanyi, and advanced by Ralph Abraham and Karl Pribram among those I knew and worked with in our General Evolution Research Group.
+Among systems scientists the new thrust had been ecstatically described in 1980 by Eric Jantsch in The Self-Organizing Universe, then in 1988 touched on by Fritjof Capra in Uncommon Wisdom and in 1997 expanded in The Web of Life.

 More than merely another idea or theory, it was by now the universally observable fact of the capacity within every organism, including ourselves, to have a voice in the shaping of our future-this, rather than being solely the puppet of forces larger than ourselves.

 It was the variation part of Natural Selection and Variation come to life in a powerful new burst of self-recognition.
 It was the so-called principle of self-organizing at work at every level where creativity was in motion throughout the world of humanity and the universe.

-To what came before him Kauffman added a rare grounding in physics, biology, and the healing orientation of medicine.
-In both mathematics and intensive experiments he demonstrated how in evolution, at a certain level of repetition for a seemingly random process, an inbuilt order within the system takes over and shapes the future into a reasonably intelligible path.
+To all this Kauffman added a rare grounding in physics, biology, and the healing orientation of an M.D. in medicine.
+Through both mathematics and intensive experiments, he demonstrated how in evolution, at a certain level of repetition for a seemingly random process, an inbuilt order within the system takes over and shapes the future into a reasonably intelligible path.

-He also refocused attention on the critical factor for the lost Darwin of moral evolution.
+Kauffman also focused on the critical factor even then still missing from almost all this hopeful new work: the prime ingredient for the lost Darwin of moral evolution.